 - 1. Four courses will be taken at the foundational level: one from each of the thematic clusters. - 2.
-Four courses will be taken at the second tier: one from each of the thematic clusters. - 3.
-Four courses must be taken at the third tier, selected from at least two of the thematic clusters
+Three courses will be taken at the second tier: no more than one from each of the thematic clusters.
+One of these courses must be from the Numeracy and Scientific Literacy cluster. - 3.
+Three courses must be taken at the third tier, selected from at least two of the thematic clusters